 Use authentic assessments that relate to students’ experiences or to their original research.
 Authentic assessments make plagiarism and purchased papers very difficult because students are doing unique work.
 In addition, authentic assessments foster intrinsic motivation, and students who are motivated to learn are less likely to cheat (Lang, 2013).
 Some examples of authentic assessments include case studies, interviews, simulations, and peer review.

 For example, students in our Statistical Analysis Foundation course have a weekly case in which they apply their knowledge of statistical analysis to solve a business problem for a fictional company.
 They have to determine what analyses to run, interpret the results, and make a recommendation to the company.
 The cases can be changed each semester by adjusting a few key details.
-In our Project Management course, students develop a project management plan in two deliverables, which includes the opportunity to receive and integrate peer feedback.
+In our Project Management course, students develop a project management plan in multiple stages, giving them the opportunity to receive and integrate feedback.

 Set clear expectations and state your academic integrity policy.
 Your policy should have significant consequences across all assessments.
 As a result, the benefit of cheating is very small while the risk is very high.
 Consider including in your Syllabus information such as whether you will use an originality checker like Turnitin, what will happen if you suspect academic misconduct, which of your materials can be shared outside of your course (e.g., to commercial “study sites”), your required format for citing borrowed material, and acceptable types of group collaboration.
 In addition, provide rubrics or grading criteria for every assignment so students understand how they will be evaluated (WCET 2009).